Top 20 Hawaii Snorkeling Spots

 Turtle Canyons

-Guests can sit back and relax on the calm sail out to sea onboard a catamaran.
-While en route, it’s entirely possible to watch the playful Spinner Dolphins frolicking, skipping, and playing on the surface of the ocean.
-Upon their arrival at Turtle Canyons, guests can take in the gorgeous South Oahu sights and forward-facing views of the dramatic and picturesque Diamond Head Crater.
+Guests can sit back and relax on the calm sail out to sea.
+While en route, they might even get to see the playful Spinner Dolphins frolicking, skipping, and playing on the surface of the ocean.
+Upon their arrival at Turtle Canyons, guests can take in the gorgeous South Oahu sights and dramatic views of the picturesque Diamond Head Crater.

-The best time to snorkel at Turtle Canyons is in the morning hours when the water is crystal clear, and ocean conditions are at their calmest.
-Snorkeling at this site offers many fantastic opportunities to see an abundance of Hawaiian green sea turtles and other marine life in their natural habitats.
-The reef is pristine and it’s full of tropical fish like Moorish idols, flying fish, wrasse (turtle shell cleaners), triggerfish, humuhumunukunukuapua’a, and much more.
+The best time to snorkel at Turtle Canyons is in the morning hours when the water is crystal clear, and ocean is at its calmest.
+This site offers many fantastic chances to see the Hawaiian green sea turtles and other marine life in their own domain.
+The reef is pristine and is full of tropical fish like Moorish idols, flying fish, wrasse (turtle shell cleaners), triggerfish, humuhumunukunukuapua’a, and much more.

-Please note that there are actually two places on Oahu called “Turtle Canyons.”
-The second one is near Kaneohe Bay on Oahu’s Windward side.
-It can only be accessed by boat, and it’s not suggested for beginner snorkelers.
+Please note that there are actually two places on Oahu that are called “Turtle Canyons.”
+The second one is near Kaneohe Bay on Oahu’s windward side.
+It can only be reached by boat, and it’s not suggested for beginner snorkelers.

 View More about Turtle Canyons